roe-dl/websocket-clock-js/README.md

 ## IDs

-If you set up a prefix other than `ptb`, replace "ptb" by the prefix you set up in configuration.
+If you set up a prefix other than `ptb`, replace "ptb" with the prefix you set up in configuration.

 ID | description